MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ## Time zone support in incremental refresh

-Dataflow incremental refresh is dependent on the time in which it is run.
+Dataflow incremental refresh is dependent on the time in which it's run.
 The filtering of the query is dependent on the day it runs.

 To accommodate those dependencies and to ensure data consistency, incremental refresh for dataflows implements the following heuristic for *refresh now* scenarios: